 - Personal Training and exercise program, with a certified personal trainer.

-- Individualized Relapse Prevention Counseling with either an eating disorder counselor or a chemical dependency counselor, focusing on the development of the relapse prevention plan and other individualized case management issues.
+- Individualized Relapse Prevention Counseling with either an co-occurring disorder counselor or a chemical dependency counselor, focusing on the development of the relapse prevention plan and other individualized case management issues.

 - Nutrition and Diet evaluations and interventions with a registered dietician.